zeal18/transform/docs/source/transformers/customizing-transformers.rst

 Using method accessors
 ----------------------

-By default, Chimney will only consider ``val`` and ``lazy val`` defined within the source type, because methods may perform side effects (e.g. mutation some state in the source object).
+By default, the Transform will only consider ``val`` and ``lazy val`` defined within the source type, because methods may perform side effects (e.g. mutation some state in the source object).

-You can ask Chimney to consider methods with ``.enableMethodAccessors``.
+You can ask the Transform to consider methods with ``.enableMethodAccessors``.
 Note that only methods that are public and have no parameter list are considered.

 .. code-block:: scala